You Are Not Starting Over

 How soon can I retake the Florida real estate exam, and what does it cost?

-Check Pearson VUE for the current earliest retake appointment and fee before scheduling.
+Pearson VUE's current fact sheet says candidates who fail must wait 24 hours before scheduling a reexamination, and reservations may not be made at the test center.
+The current published salesperson exam fee is $36.75, but verify the fee on Pearson VUE before scheduling, and see the full exam-cost and retake-fee breakdown.
 There is no fixed lifetime cap on Florida sales associate exam attempts, but your DBPR application window matters.
 For most students, the better move is 2 to 3 weeks of targeted preparation, not a fast rebook with the same approach.

 What is the biggest mistake retakers make?

 Studying the same way.
 Many retakers re-read the same textbook, retake the same school practice exam, and hope more hours will produce a different result.
-The students who improve change their method: they target only the topics their score report flagged, switch from passive review to scenario-based practice questions, and drill math formulas until the setup is automatic.
+The students who improve change their method: they target the weak topics shown by their result report and diagnostic, switch from passive review to scenario-based practice questions, and drill math formulas until the setup is automatic.
 More hours of the same approach is not a strategy.
 A different approach is.

 How do I know if I need more than 14 days before retaking?